michael-ezeanioma/VBA-challenge/README.md

   Calculated metrics in new columns.
   Conditional formatting highlighting positive and negative changes.
   Summary of key metrics (greatest percentage increase, decrease, and volume).

-# Technologies Used

-VBA (Visual Basic for Applications): For scripting and automation.

-Microsoft Excel: For dataset storage and analysis.

 <!--Mod 2-->